tigerbeetledb/tigerbeetle/docs/coding/time.md

 TigerBeetle uses two-layered approach to physical time.
 On the basic layer, each replica asks the underling operating system about the current time.
-Then, timing information from several replicas is aggregated to make sure that replica roughly agree on the time, to prevent a replica with a bad clock from issuing incorrect timestamps.
+Then, timing information from several replicas is aggregated to make sure that the replicas roughly agree on the time, to prevent a replica with a bad clock from issuing incorrect timestamps.
 Additionally, this "cluster time" is made strictly monotonic, for end user's convenience.